 You know the old childhood adage — the one your mom used to sing as she spooned more greens onto your plate.
 Turns out that the much-used “you are what you eat” aphorism is truer than anyone thought way back when, and that clean eating is much more than a fad.

-That’s why Jason Collins opened the “I love Juice Bar”—the business’ grand opening was just last week–a whole-fruit-and-vegetable juice and smoothie bar with grab ‘n’ go lunch options like salads, soups, spring rolls, local gourmet snacks and more.
+That’s why Jason Collins opened the “I love Juice Bar’ — its grand opening was just last week — a whole-fruit-and-vegetable juice and smoothie bar with grab ‘n’ go lunch options like salads, soups, spring rolls, local gourmet snacks and more.

 Located on Fifth Avenue North, it’s as overwhelmingly vegetarian, gluten-free and organic a restaurant as one will find in downtown Franklin, with locally sourced product and plenty of “superfood” options.

-“The more I’ve learned about healthy produce, its preparation and where it comes from, I’ve realized how important fresh produce and products are,” said Collins, owner of the I love Juice Bar’s downtown Franklin location.
+“The more I’ve learned about healthy produce, its preparation and where it comes from, I’ve realized how important fresh produce and products are,” Collins said, owner of the I love Juice Bar’s downtown Franklin location.

 John and Vui Hunt opened the first I love Juice Bar in Brentwood in 2013, after John lost nearly 50 pounds “juicing.”
 Since then, the brand has added several new locations throughout the Southeast, largely thanks to the rising popularity of juicing and the recipes created by the Hunts.
 Collins, who had previously worked with John on other ventures, was immediately drawn to both the Hunts’ business model and mission.

 The menu, same as the one at the flagship store, works to maintain the same flavor profiles throughout each season.
 The Juice Bar master juicers taste test everything before juices are poured; as Collins explains it, flavors change based on season and the produce originality, and it’s key to keep the brand flavor profiles DNA consistent.